Here's everything we know so far about the show. If fantasy is your thing, we also have a similar roundup for season 2 of The Witcher.

 What’s the show about?

-Again, we don’t know much, but we do know a little.
-For one, the show “will explore new storylines preceding J.R.R.
+The first thing we know is that the show “will explore new storylines preceding J.R.R.
 Tolkien’s The Fellowship of the Ring,” according to Amazon’s statement - which we now know means before both The Hobbit and The Lord of the Rings.

 Over a series of tweets, Amazon teased the show's setting using lines from the famous 'one ring to rule them all' poem, culminating in a tweet that simply said: "Welcome to the Second Age."
 When his hiring was announced, director J.A.
 Bayona later confirmed that audience will "discover the wonders of the Second Age, with a never before seen story.”